davidisnotnull/davidisnotnull/README.md

 # Salut!

-I'm a Tech Lead and Product Strategist with over 2 decades of experience
+I'm a **Technology Consultant** and **Product Strategist** with over two decades of experience.

-I've built applications in **Umbraco**, **Optimizely**, **Drupal**, and **Wordpress**, and old rogues like DotNetNuke and Immediacy.
-I've even made some sites in SharePoint, but I don't like to talk about it.
+I offer extensive expertise across a wide range of technologies and product solutions, supported by my understanding of people and their needs.

-I’ve advised clients such as Primark, the Houses of Parliament, Dixons, the NHS, BP, and New Balance on their technical and digital strategies.
+I’ve advised clients such as Primark, the Houses of Parliament, the Ministry of Justice, Dixons, the NHS, BP and New Balance on their product strategy and technical solutions.

 Most of all, I am **bold** in my thinking, and listen closely to my heart.